Rumor: Aaron Pierre Under Discussion as James Bond

-The new film is scheduled for release on 20 May 2027
+The new film is scheduled for release on May 20, 2027

 The rumor mill surrounding the casting of the new James Bond continues to churn.
 Now, according to Hollywood insider Daniel Richtman, one name in particular is causing a stir: "Rebel Ridge" star Aaron Pierre!

-James Bond in transition: a portrait of the 007 actors
+James Bond in Transition: A Portrait of the 007 Actors

 James Bond is more than just a secret agent – he's a legend.
 For over 60 years, 007 has embodied British coolness, style, danger and seduction.
 Every actor who has taken on this iconic role has shaped it in their own unique way.
 From charming and debonair to vulnerable and brutal, Bond changed with the times without losing his core.
 Here's a look at all the official Bond actors – and what made them special in the role.

-Sean Connery: The original Bond (1962-1971, 1983)
+Sean Connery: The Original Bond (1962-1971, 1983)

-Famous films: Goldfinger (1964), Dr. No (1962)
+Famous Films: Goldfinger (1964), Dr. No (1962)

 Sean Connery was the first Bond – and for many still the best.
 With his rugged charisma, Scottish accent and self-assured charisma, he redefined the character.
 He combined brutality with elegance, irony with danger.
 Connery's Bond was cool but never cold, charming but always deadly.
-Goldfinger" in particular made Bond a worldwide phenomenon – with an Aston Martin, a villain with a quirk and iconic sayings.
+"Goldfinger" in particular made Bond a worldwide phenomenon – with an Aston Martin, a villain with a quirk and iconic sayings.

 George Lazenby: The One and Only (1969)

-Famous movie: On Her Majesty's Secret Service (1969)
+Famous Movie: On Her Majesty's Secret Service (1969)

 George Lazenby followed in big footsteps – and delivered an emotional Bond.
 Although he was only in action once, his portrayal showed a vulnerable side to the agent.
-In "On Her Majesty's Secret Service", Bond falls in love seriously – and even gets married.
+In "On Her Majesty's Secret Service", Bond seriously falls in love – and even gets married.
 Lazenby brought humanity and depth, but was overwhelmed by the success of the series and dropped out after just one film.

-Roger Moore: The gentleman with a twinkle in his eye (1973-1985)
+Roger Moore: The Gentleman with a Twinkle in his Eye (1973-1985)

-Known movies: The Spy Who Loved Me (1977), Moonraker (1979)
+Known Movies: The Spy Who Loved Me (1977), Moonraker (1979)

 Timothy Dalton: The Serious One (1987-1989)

-Best known movie: License to Kill (1989)
+Best Known Movie: Licence to Kill (1989)

 Timothy Dalton broke with the image of the charming womanizer.
 His Bond was dark, inwardly torn and emotionally burdened.
-In "License to Kill", Bond breaks with MI6 to take revenge on his own – a first for the series.
+In "Licence to Kill", Bond breaks with MI6 to take revenge on his own – a first for the series.
 Dalton played the agent closer to Ian Fleming's original novel: as a man with a conscience, anger and scars.
 His more realistic performance was perhaps ahead of its time.

 Pierce Brosnan: The Smart Modernizer (1995-2002)

-Known movies: GoldenEye (1995), The World Is Not Enough (1999)
+Known Movies: GoldenEye (1995), The World Is Not Enough (1999)

 With Pierce Brosnan, Bond returned in style in the 90s.
 He combined the charm of Moore with the seriousness of Dalton – and became the epitome of the modern agent: smart, stylish, technologically savvy.
 "GoldenEye" was a reboot that brought Bond into the new age – with post-Cold War suspense and a touch of self-irony.
 Brosnan's Bond was confident and global – a man of the high-tech world with classic appeal.